 These estimates are based on typical dog sizes, although most of Bernedoodle full-grown are heavier and taller than usual.
 For most households, the average size of this poodle mix puppy is ideal for becoming a pet.

-Because the Bernedoodle full grown isn’t big enough for youngsters, it’s not an issue if they play with the dogs.
-Based on their full-grown characteristics, these dogs appear to be a cure and charming.
+Because the Bernedoodle full-grown isnt big enough for youngsters, its not an issue if they play with the dogs.
+Based on their full-grown characteristics, these dogs appear to be cures and charming.

 She is still working on perfecting this hybrid.
 The Bernese Mountain Dog was created in the Swiss farmlands, in the canton of Bern, from whence it derives its name.

 The breed was created as a working dog for pulling carts, herding livestock, and serving as a watchdog and companion.
 This giant, robust breed is a loving and devoted companion who is pleasant and peaceful and is ideally suited to the duties for which it was created, as well as obedience and tracking.

 The Poodle breed was created in Germany and France in the 1400s and was initially used as a waterfowl retriever for hunters!
 I know its hard to believe when you see the breed now, all primped and groomed for show.

 But its name comes from the German words pudel or puddling, which means to splash, and chain canard, which means duck dog.